-On this day in 1903 the Buick Motor Company was founded as a subdivision of Buick Auto-Vim and Power Company, which started business in 1899 manufacturing internal combustion engines.
-The first Buick to go on sale to the public was the Model B, which was launched in 1904 with a total annual production of 37 units.
+On this day in 1903 the Buick Motor Company was founded by David Buick as a subdivision of Buick Auto-Vim and Power Company, which started business in 1899 manufacturing internal combustion engines.
+The Model B became the first Buick to go on sale to the public when it launched in 1904.
+It had a total annual production of 37 units.
 There are no known survivors of the 1904 vehicles, but there are two replicas that have original 1904 engines.

-In that same year William C. Durant was made General Manager of Buick as a controlling investor.
+In that same year, William C. Durant became General Manager of Buick as a controlling investor.
 As a natural promoter, he moved Buick headquarters to Flint, Michigan and ended up making it the best selling automobile in America in its early years.
 Durant used the profits from the company to found General Motors in 1908, of which he acquired Buick to be one of the original divisions.

 In 1911 Buick introduced their first closed body car, four years ahead of Ford.
 Other early achievements for Buick included winning the first automobile race held at Indianapolis Motor Speedway (1911), being the first brand to introduce standard turn signals (1939) and the introduction of the Buick V8 to coincide with their 50th anniversary in 1953.
 Buick has remained an upper class car, competing with brands below Cadillac but above entry level cars such as Chevrolet.
 Today, Buick is the oldest functioning personal automobile manufacturer in the United States, when considering its origins with Buick-Vim.